vikilakhera/Coursera_Capstone/README.md

 # Coursera_Capstone
-The final project od Data Science Specialization course.
+The final project of Data Science Specialization course.